104: No Such Thing As A Herd Of Koalas

 In the late 18th century in France, they didn't think that the Académie Francais didn't think that meteorites could possibly exist.

-And apparently, it meant that they didn't do any kind of studies on possible meteorites because if someone said they found one and saw one land, they were like, well, duh.
+Because if someone said they found one and saw one land, they were like, Well, duh.

 Obviously, not real.